This We’ll Defend – The Rivera family’s Army legacy

 Though "This We'll Defend" has been the U.S. Army's motto since its founding in 1775, for Army Col. Matthew Rivera it also holds a personal significance, representing three generations of service to the U.S. Army.

-Rivera currently serves as the deputy director for Network Integration at Defense Logistics Agency Distribution.
+Rivera currently serves as the deputy director for Network Integration at Defense Logistics Agency Distribution; however, his path toward Army service can be traced back to 1941 through his grandfather, Ignacio Rivera.

+During Japan’s occupation of Guam beginning in 1941, Rivera’s grandparents fled to the jungles, living there for three years to escape the oppression of Japanese forces.

+Although Guam was liberated July 21, 1944, Japanese troops were still hiding out on the island.
+U.S. forces established the Guam Combat Patrol to scout out the hundreds of Japanese who had retreated to those same jungles Rivera’s grandparents sought refuge in.
+Rivera ’s grandfather was one of the original members of the Guam Combat Patrol.

 |Date Taken: